 - Get lots of rest!…when feeling under the weather, don’t over do it.
 Try to take it easy, get a nap in and make sure to get a full night’s sleep.
 Illness is a sign that the body is worn out and depleted, which is all the more reason to take care of yourself and allow yourself the extra rest your body requires.

 *One important note, if you are the type of person who is prone to sickness (reoccurring colds and flus), you may want to have your vitamin D levels checked.
 Levels < 35 are considered low.
 The optimal range for vitamin D3 is 45-50.
 Ask your Doctor for a test, if you have not had this checked.
 Read more about the importance of Vitamin D here.

-I hope these tips are helpful in saving you from the dreaded winter “bug.”
+May these tips be helpful in saving you from the dreaded winter “bug.”
 Remember, you don’t have to do all of these things.
-I know garlic is not loved by everyone, but even just incorporating one or two of these techniques will ensure better immune support and most importantly, will cut your down-time in half.
-Even more, I love the fact that you can always have these foods and supplements on hand, making it especially easy to catch a winter cold before it starts.
+Garlic, is not loved by everyone, but even just incorporating one or two of these techniques will ensure better immune support.
+Most importantly, you will cut your sick-time in half.
+Even more, I love that you can always have these foods and supplements on hand, making it especially easy to catch a winter cold before it starts.
 On top of this, you don’t have to take a drugstore pill that may only help the symptoms, but not completely eradicate the illness.
 So now that you are armed with your winter bug defense, share this with your friends, family and collegues to keep everyone around you healthy and happy.

 Wishing you robust health!